-If your gums have receded from your teeth and there is evidence of bone loss, a basic cleaning will not be effective in removing the tarter deep below the gumline.
-At this point you will need to have an intensive deep-cleaning, non-surgical treatment called scaling and root planing (SRP).
-When using this method this enables us to scrape the tarter and plaque from above and below the gumline and smooth the rough spots on the teeth where germs and bacteria collect.
+If your gums have receded from your teeth and there is evidence of bone loss, a basic cleaning will not be effective in removing the tarter deep below the gum line.
+At this point, you will need to have a non-surgical treatment called scaling and root planing (SRP).
+When using this method this enables us to scrape the tarter and plaque from above and below the gum line and smooth the rough spots on the teeth where germs and bacteria collect.
 Bacteria is one of the contributors to gum diseases.
 After an SRP has been completed the teeth should have a smooth, clean surface allowing the gums to naturally reattach to the teeth.

 Call Paradise Ridge Dentistry or make an appointment online for an evaluation.
 You only get one set of adult teeth so don’t lose them.